maddie480/RandomStuffWebsite/README.md

 Usage example: https://max480-random-stuff.appspot.com/celeste/webp-to-png?src=https://screenshots.gamebanana.com/img/ss/gamefiles/5b05ac2b4b6da.webp

 This API may answer with a 302 (redirect) leading to the actual image on Google Cloud Storage.
+Images are cached there for 30 days, to avoid having to convert it each time.